AlghazHernanda/Alz-mern-social-app/README.md

    - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
 Node.js is a popular, lightweight web          framework, and it is used by many big companies like Netflix and Uber.
    - Node Module used : helmet.js, multer.js, nodemon.js, bcrypt.js, morgan.js, dotenv.js, path.js, cors.js
 - **Axios**
+   - Node.js is an open-source, cross-platform, JavaScript runtime environment that executes JavaScript code outside of a web browser.
+Node.js is a popular, lightweight web          framework for beginners, and it is used by many big companies like Netflix and Uber.
 - **React Hooks**
 - **Context API**
 - **REST API**